Buying Guides · Last updated 2 June 2026

 Gibraltar vs UK Solicitors: Key Differences

 A UK-qualified solicitor cannot act on a Gibraltar property purchase.
-Gibraltar has its own legal profession and its own Land Registry.
-You must use a solicitor admitted to the Gibraltar Bar or a Gibraltar-based firm with the necessary local qualifications.
-Many Gibraltar law firms have London-trained solicitors who then qualified locally — the combination of UK legal training and Gibraltar qualification is common among the established firms.
+Gibraltar has its own legal profession and its own land registry function, operated by Land Property Services (LPS) as part of the Government of Gibraltar.
+You must instruct a solicitor admitted to the Gibraltar Bar or a Gibraltar-based firm with the necessary local qualifications.
+Many Gibraltar law firms have London-trained solicitors who then qualified locally, so the combination of UK legal training and Gibraltar qualification is common among the established firms.

 Some UK buyers assume their UK solicitor can handle Gibraltar searches remotely.
-This is not how it works.
-The Gibraltar Land Registry and local authority searches require local access and local knowledge of the system.
-There is no shortcut here.
+LPS searches and local authority searches require local access and direct knowledge of how the system operates here.
+There is no remote workaround.
+Even if a UK solicitor wanted to assist, they would need to instruct a Gibraltar-qualified colleague to do the substantive conveyancing work.

 What to Look for When Choosing a Gibraltar Property Solicitor

 • Residential conveyancing experience.
-Some Gibraltar law firms are primarily commercial or corporate.
-Make sure the firm and the specific solicitor handles residential conveyancing regularly.
+Some Gibraltar law firms focus primarily on commercial or corporate work.
+Make sure the firm and the specific solicitor assigned to your file handles residential conveyancing regularly.

 • Leasehold expertise.
 Most Gibraltar residential purchases involve leasehold property.
-Experience with lease extensions, service charge disputes, and Crown lease terms is important.
+Experience with lease extensions, service charge disputes, and Crown lease terms matters particularly for older stock in areas like Town Centre or Queensway Quay.

 • Response time.
-Gibraltar is a small jurisdiction with a concentrated professional community.
-Slow communication between solicitors can drag out transactions.
-Ask firms upfront how they communicate and how quickly they typically respond to enquiries.
+Gibraltar is a small jurisdiction and slow communication between solicitors can drag out transactions.
+Ask firms upfront how they handle enquiries and what their typical response window looks like.

 • Fixed fee or percentage?
-Most firms charge a percentage of the purchase price, but some offer fixed fees for straightforward purchases.
-Ask both structures upfront and compare total costs including disbursements.
+Most firms charge a percentage of the purchase price.
+Some offer fixed fees for straightforward purchases.
+Ask about both structures and compare total costs including disbursements before committing.

-• References or recommendations.
+• Recommendations from the market.
 The Gibraltar property market is small.
-Estate agents, mortgage brokers, and expat community groups will all have recommendations based on direct experience.
+Estate agents, mortgage brokers, and the expat community all have views based on direct experience.
+That local network knowledge is worth using before you instruct anyone.

 Get quotes from at least two firms before committing.

-Fees vary between Gibraltar law firms on conveyancing.
-There is no fixed regulatory fee schedule.
-A percentage difference of 0.25% on a £400,000 purchase is £1,000.
-It takes ten minutes to get a second quote and is always worth doing.
+Fees vary between Gibraltar law firms.
+There is no fixed regulatory fee schedule for conveyancing.
+A 0.25% difference on a £400,000 purchase is £1,000.
+Getting a second quote takes ten minutes and is always worth doing.

 The Gibraltar Conveyancing Timeline

-• Week 1-2: Solicitor instructed, initial searches ordered, contract pack reviewed
+• Week 1 to 2: Solicitor instructed, initial searches ordered, contract pack reviewed, refundable deposit held

-• Week 2-4: Pre-contract enquiries raised and answered between solicitors
+• Week 2 to 4: Pre-contract enquiries raised and answered between solicitors

-• Week 4-6: Mortgage offer received (if applicable), searches returned, lease reviewed
+• Week 4 to 6: Mortgage offer received (if applicable), searches returned, lease reviewed in detail

-• Week 8-12: Completion — funds transferred, keys handed over, title registered
+• Week 8 to 12: Completion.
+Balance transferred, keys handed over, title registered at LPS

-New-build purchases or those involving complex leases, title issues, or missing documents can take longer.
-Off-plan purchases in Gibraltar have their own timeline tied to the developer's build schedule.
+New-build purchases or those involving complex leases, title issues, or missing documents take longer.
+Off-plan purchases have their own timeline tied to the developer's build schedule.
+If you are buying with a mortgage from one of the banks active in Gibraltar, such as NatWest International or Gibraltar International Bank, factor in the time for their valuation and formal offer alongside the solicitor's timeline.

 The Bottom Line

-A good Gibraltar property solicitor is not just a formality — they are the only protection between you and a title problem, a problematic lease, or an unforeseen liability.
-On a purchase of this size, the solicitor fee is not the place to cut corners.
-Pick one with genuine residential conveyancing experience, check what the lease looks like before you fall in love with a flat, and budget realistically for the full cost of purchase including duty and registration.
+A good Gibraltar property solicitor is not a formality.
+They are the only protection between you and a title problem, a problematic lease, or an unforeseen liability on a transaction of this size.
+The solicitor fee is not the place to cut corners.
+Choose one with genuine residential conveyancing experience in Gibraltar, check what the lease looks like before you fall in love with a flat, and budget realistically for the full cost of purchase including stamp duty and LPS registration.

 Frequently Asked Questions